-- 1. Complete the 2022-2023 Free Application for Federal Student Aid (FAFSA) online at fafsa.gov and list the school code in step 6 (002071).
-Deadline to apply is June 30, 2023. - 2.
+- Complete the 2023-2024 Free Application for Federal Student Aid (FAFSA) online at studentaid.gov and list the school code in step 6 (002071).
+Priority deadline to apply is July 1, 2023. - 2.
 Upon receipt of your FAFSA data, Financial Aid will contact you regarding eligibility and/or to request additional documentation.
 Students who are selected for verification will be required to submit additional documentation such as IRS Tax Transcript.
 Students should check their "To Do" list in PeopleSoft under the TASKS tile for a list of required documents.
-It is strongly recommended that requested documentation be faxed or emailed at 301.624.2886 or financialaid@frederick.edu. - 3.
-Students who wish to pursue their student loan eligibility are required to complete additional steps.
-The loan application process is outlined at www.frederick.edu/cost-financial-aid/financial-aid/direct-loan-information-application-process.aspx.

-If you apply after the deadline and your file has not yet been processed, it is your responsibility to make payment arrangements.
+If you apply after the deadline and your file has not yet been processed, you will need to make payment arrangements with the Student Accounts Office.
 Detailed information on all financial aid programs can be found at frederick.edu under Paying for College.